-10.24 Symbol versioning script file
+10.24 About the symbol versioning script file

 You can embed the commands to produce symbol versions in a script file that is specified by the command-line option --symver_script=file.
 Using this option automatically enables symbol versioning.

 The script file supports the same syntax as the GNU ld linker.